astronomer/docs/learn/connections/redshift.md

 3. Open the **Properties** tab and copy the **Database name** and **Port**.

-4. Open your IAM dashboard, go to **Users**, and select your user.
+4. Open your IAM dashboard, go to **Users** and select your user.
 Then, go to **Permissions** and follow the [AWS documentation](https://docs.aws.amazon.com/redshift/latest/mgmt/redshift-iam-access-control-identity-based.html) to ensure that the IAM user is authorized to connect to Redshift and perform SQL operations.

 5. [Generate a new access key ID and secret access key](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html).